 (c) interrupt racism, classism, fat-phobia, misogyny, ableism, transphobia, homophobia, and all other forms of discrimination immediately, and call individuals in for a private conversation or call out publicly depending on the nature of the situation,

-(d) be open to being called in or called out if a member of the group feels that we have failed to maintain group safety as facilitators, and we will work to repair the situation,
+(d) be open to being called in or called out if we have failed to maintain group safety as facilitators, and we will work to repair the situation,

 (e) create and encourage opportunities for honest feedback and constructive criticism to continue to improve on our ability to offer safer spaces for spiritual work in community.

 * Morning meditations are an independent spiritual offering and are not affiliated with any religious institution or organization.
 We have no expectations on your beliefs, morals, philosophy, spiritual practices, or religious/cultural identity – and we do not tolerate proselytizing or evangelizing of any kind.

 * In the spirit of inclusion and accessibility, there is no cost to attend morning meditations.
 If you would like to make a contribution to support this work, please reach out.